Akehaa/akehaa/README.md

 ## Hi!
 My name is Dener Araujo, but you may know me as Akehaa

-I am a Front-end Web Developer based in Brazil that loves learning new techs and has lots of curiosity.
+I am a Front-end Developer based in Brazil that loves learning new techs and has lots of curiosity.

 <div style="display: inline_block"><br>